FAQs

 Timetable 6ème 2019

-How do Balzac students do on the French Bac (O.I.B.)?
-Where do Balzac Lycée students go after the Baccalauréat?
+How did Balzac students do on the French Bac (O.I.B.)?
+Where do Balzac Lycée students go after the new BFI?

 We are very grateful to the English section teachers as they give a lot of their free time to help students with applications to UK universities.
 This is complemented by input from parents and a parent co-ordinator for applications to the US and Canada.
 Balzac is now a SAT test centre for those interested in applying to the States.